Holocene-Reconstruction/Holocene-code/README.md

 - The DA can be performed iteratively to sample different cliamte states in the model prior and different proxy records.
 Use the "number_of_i" paramater in the .yml file to define the number of iterations you would like
 - The Offline_LakeStatus.py file is used to calculate lake status values prior to the assimilation
 - The reconsturction timestep ("time_resolution=500") can use higher resolution ("minimum_resolution=50") climate states to form the model prior.
 Define these paramaters in the .yml file.
+- A netcdf file which includes the prior, reconstruction, and proxy values is available at: https://github.com/clhancock/DAMP21ka/blob/main/
+    - The structure of this file is described in "5.1.
+Output variables" below.

 # THE TEXT BELOW IS FROM THE ERB ET AL (2022) RECONSTRUCTION

 # README FOR HOLOCENE RECONSTRUCTION PROJECT